Skip to content

 WordPress skills and CMS Cultivator skills work together seamlessly:

-Provide cross-platform development guidance: - accessibility-checker - WCAG compliance checks - browser-validator - Cross-browser testing - code-standards-checker - PHPCS/ESLint integration - security-scanner - Security vulnerability scanning - performance-analyzer - Performance analysis - And more...
+Provide cross-platform development guidance: - browser-validator - Real-browser responsive and accessibility validation - code-standards-checker - PHPCS/ESLint integration - design-to-wp-block - WordPress block patterns from designs - test-scaffolding - Test generation - And more...

 Provide WordPress-specific expertise: - wp-block-development - Gutenberg blocks - wp-plugin-development - Plugin architecture - wp-rest-api - REST API endpoints - wp-performance - WordPress optimization - And more...